francfly12/Autoconso_V3/README.md

 # Autoconso_V3
-Display and Control Home power consumption with a raspberry Pico &amp; Can bus
+Display and Control Home power consumption with a raspberry Pico, M5stack &amp; Can bus

 The aim is to create a newer version of home power supply indicating and control.
 This is very much inspired by EmonCMS work.
 It improves a current version which is currently running.